berkmancenter/question_tool/README.md

 ## History

 The question tool has been used at the [Berkman Center for Internet & Society](https://cyber.law.harvard.edu "Berkman Center for Internet & Society") for over 10 years.
-It has been used at events, in class rooms, in forums, in meetings, any place where it is valuable to obtain community consensus over the topics that need to be pusued.
+It has been used at events, in class rooms, in forums, in meetings, any place where it is valuable to obtain community consensus over the topics that need to be pursued.

 ## Credits